 Stats to look for: increased physical damage, attack speed, quality

 You can use a couple of Paradoxicas to ensure even higher damage, however it may cost you a lot to find good mods.
-Because of higher critical strike chance there's no need to invest into Overwhelm ascendacy node but without added accuracy you may need to spend some passives to increase your hit rating.
+As these swords have much higher base critical strike chance there's no need to invest into Overwhelm ascendacy node but without added accuracy you may need to spend some passives to increase your hit rating.

 In general, good rolled Paradoxicas should give you around 25% more dps than previous swords.

 Stats to look for: added lightning damage, increased lightning damage, attack speed, global critical strike multiplier, elemental/lightning resistance penetration, increased physical damage, added physical damage, quality.